Plan the whole cut job — penos & openings, blocks, cores & lifting

 in

-③ Rig anchor distance at 90°
+③ Rig geometry — required for accurate anchor distance

 mm